MicroEJ Classpath

 Immutables objects are regular read-only objects that can be retrieved

-with a call to ej.bon.Immutables.get(String)
+with a call to ej.bon.Immutables.get(String).
+Immutables objects are

 declared in files called immutable objects data files, which format is